VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 Notice that the method returns `false`.
 This allows the propagation to continue to other [Actors](/documentation/api/class-actor/).

 `PlayerPaddle::handlePropagatedMessage` is still empty, we haven't really done anything with the input yet.
 There are various options here again on how to proceed: directly manipulate the `Paddle`'s transformation or use physic simulations to give the paddles some weight and inertia.
-Lets add a [Body](/documentation/api/class-body/) to the *PlayerPaddle.actor* as we did for the *Disk.actor*:
+Let's add a [Body](/documentation/api/class-body/) to the _PlayerPaddle.actor_ as we did for the _Disk.actor_:

 <a href="/documentation/images/tutorial/paddle-body.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Paddle body"><img src="/documentation/images/tutorial/paddle-body.png" /></a>